 If you have set an administrator password, we recommend that you enter the administrator password for accessing the system.
 Otherwise, you might be able to see or change only selected fields in the BIOS setup program.

 To set an administrator password:

-- If you have forgotten your BIOS password, erase the CMOS Real Time Clock (RTC) RAM to clear the BIOS password.
-See section 1.6 Headers for information on how to erase the RTC RAM. - The Administrator or User Password items on top of the screen show the default Not Installed.
-After you set a password, these items show Installed. - 1.
-Select the Administrator Password item and press <Enter>. - 2.
+- 1. Select the Administrator Password item and press <Enter>. - 2.
 From the Create New Password box, key in a password, then press <Enter>. - 3.
 Confirm the password when prompted.

 To change an administrator password: